February 6-17, 2017

 How it works

-See our class descriptions section and then use our handy online sign-up sheet to visit a class or two.
-This is a great opportunity to share teaching practices and generate new ideas!
+Faculty from across the university volunteer to open one or more of their classes to their peers.
+The CTE will post these class descriptions on this page and visitors then use our handy online sign-up sheet to visit a class.
+This is a great opportunity to share teaching practices and generate new ideas.

 Classes are listed alphabetically by faculty member.

 - James Warren Boyd (Rhetoric & Language) Written and Oral Communication.
 This is our combined writing and public speaking class for freshman, the second semester of their year-long course.

 - Candy Campbell (Nursing and Health Professions) Maternal-child clinical Simulation using pause/reflect.
 Clinical Simulation is exciting, experiential learning!